Fields and Functions of Africana Studies: Mapping Terrains of Research, Teaching and Resistance

 All abstracts must be submitted through All Academic.
 Any abstract sent to firstname.lastname@example.org will be returned.
 If this is your first visit to this year’s NCBS Abstract Submission Site, you should use the user account you created last year.
 It is highly advised that the user name and password you selected for the All Academic login be used as the login to the NCBS website.
 If you did not create an account last year you will need to create a new user account.
 Once you have created a user account you can access the site through the user login to the left.

 First consideration and expedited responses to abstracts given to NCBS members, so you are encouraged to join, click here.
-You must be a registered attendee of the conference in order to present.
+You must be a registered attendee of the conference in order to have your name/paper listed in the Program Book.
 Click here, to register.

 Submission Deadline Extended: Friday, January 31st, 2020.